 - Because VMware does not support CBT for virtual machines with FT enabled, all sectors on the disks are always backed up for such a virtual machine even if Enable CBT... is selected.
 This behavior is true for both Full and Incremental Backup jobs. - When you restore a virtual machine that had FT enabled, the plug-in does not configure FT for the machine after recovery.
 You must enable FT on the restored machine after recovery is completed.
-The plug-in generates the following log message and completes the restore job with a Warning: Fault tolerance was configured for the virtual machine at backup time; to continue using the feature, please re-configure it after recovery.

-- When you restore data for selective virtual disks of an existing virtual machine, the plug-in fails the restore if the target virtual machine is configured for FT.
-The plug-in generates the following log message: Disk-level restores are currently not supported for fault tolerant virtual machines. - VMware does not support file-level mounting for virtual machines with FT enabled. - Although the plug-in does not support file-level (.vmdk) restores of virtual machines that have FT enabled, you can restore files at the guest filesystem level. - You can select virtual machines that are part of a Virtual Application (vApp) along with the other virtual machines.
+The plug-in generates the following log message and completes the restore job with a Warning: Fault tolerance was configured for the virtual machine at backup time; to continue using the feature, please re-configure it after recovery. - VMware does not support file-level mounting for virtual machines with FT enabled. - Although the plug-in does not support file-level (.vmdk) restores of virtual machines that have FT enabled, you can restore files at the guest filesystem level. - You can select virtual machines that are part of a Virtual Application (vApp) along with the other virtual machines.
 Currently, the selection tree does not provide any indicators to distinguish between such virtual machines from other virtual machines that are not part of a vApp.